zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

     `ns2`.
   * Child zone is served by `ns1`, `ns2` and
     `ns2.parent.good-mixed-undel-2.methodsv2.xa`.
-  * Child zone is delegated, but there is also an undelegated version wher the zone has the same data as the delegation.
+  * Child zone is delegated, but there is also an undelegated version where the zone has the same data as the delegation.
   * Undelgated data:
     * ns3.child.parent.good-mixed-undel-2.methodsv2.xa/IPv4